 But June was kind enough to offer to loan me the three dollars I needed so that I wouldn’t have to fight with my ex.
-I worked on it all night long, after my hubby went to bed, and sent it off the next day with a lump in my throat.
+I worked on it all night long, after my ex went to bed, and sent it off the next day with a lump in my throat.

 Laura called back to offer me a three book contract.
 To this day, I’d throw myself under a bus for her.
-And that book with that pirate that I was told wouldn’t sell.
-Is still, thirteen years later, in print.
 For one twenty nine cent stamp, my entire life was forever changed.
-Sometimes our lives are defined not by the big decisions we make, but by the small chances we take.
+Sometimes our lives are defined not by the big decisions we make, but by the chances we take.

 Laura did so much for me.
 She helped me to get a great agent who did an awesome job, but who didn’t want to handle the paranormal stuff.
 For one thing she’d never handled it before and for another, it still wasn’t selling.
 No one, other than Anne Rice, had hit a list with a vampire novel in over twenty years.
 She asked me why I wanted to write the same stuff I’d been writing when my career tanked.

 But I believed in those Dark-Hunter books that had gained a pretty good following in the eighties.
 And I finally wore my agent down after much begging.
 She began submitting them and again, over and over, rejection from every corner.
-Until Jennifer Enderlin at St. Martins saw it– one who’d already rejected it three times.
-When I heard Jen was willing to buy those first two books, I sat down and cried.
+Until an editor at St. Martins saw it– one who’d already rejected it three times.
+When I heard they were finally going to buy those first two books, I sat down and cried.
 There was no market for paranormal.
 No one was writing it then, no store wanted to carry it and everyone was convinced we wouldn’t sell more than ten copies.
 Jennifer Enderlin was so convinced of my failure, she even passed me over to her assistant to be my editor.